 The expectations are high.
 We want you to bring in scene work that has been thought about, researched, rehearsed, sweated over – work that has possessed you.
 Getting together at Starbucks to socialize and read the early scenes from When Harry Met Sally won't cut it.
 Whatever you would do for $100,000 for Francis Ford Coppola, do it for your scenes.
 Nail the costume.
 Nail the character.
 Research.
 Meet real people, talk with them.
 Know the entire script, and know the other scripts by that author.
 We want finished work, "finished" meaning that you've explored it to the limit of your abilities.
 When actors bring in glib work that has not been rehearsed, it obviously limits the effectiveness of your training – you don't want the teachers telling you what you already know.

 Yes.
-Once enrolled, you may take a class we offer in several sessions during the year, currently on Thursday mornings, that concentrates solely on the audition process.
-The class is offered in 4-week blocks.
+Once enrolled, you may take a class we offer that concentrates solely on the audition process.
+The class is offered in 4-6 week blocks.
 Actors get sides a day or two prior to the class, and then come in and do the audition at class as they would for a real job, receiving a critique on their preparation, their delivery, and their overall demeanor and confidence with this process.
 Occasionally we will do longer workshops that lead toward the introduction of camera work at the end, or with a visit from a Los Angeles casting professional.

 The subject of improvisation is covered as part of the technique of the BHP.
 But the difference is that we use improvisation as a tool, as a method for discovering honestly a moment that may not be covered by the writer, or that you may be having difficulty with, or something that is outside the time frame of the script – for instance to use improvisation to explore the early, romantic part of a relationship in a script about a breakup.

 Most "improv training" in Los Angeles is comedy based, and consists of over-inflated emotions, the ability to "say yes" to any idea thrown at you, speed of response (both verbal and emotional), with an overall urge to be funny.
 Make them laugh.
 The word "improv" is often inextricably linked to "comedy" – I belong to an improv comedy troupe.
-There is clearly no such thing as an improv drama group.
+One will only very rarely hear of an improv drama group.
 A lot of money is made in LA by trying to hit actors with the need to "study improv" so they can "do better with sitcom auditions," or what have you.
 The marketing here has been brilliant, but it's frankly empty.
 The BHP tries hard to break this linkage.
 Improvisation can be fantastic, but too often it is the means by which people think they will land a gig on Saturday Night Live, rather than an honest approach to good acting.

 The BHP makes no such distinction.
 Acting is acting.
 The story you are telling, the technique you personally use to be honest and authentic in your acting – this is the same on stage and on film.
 Many of our greatest film actors have come from the stage.
 Yes, there is a difference between playing to 1,000 people in a theatre and having the lens and a boom microphone ten inches from your head, but the expertise in this difference comes from professional experience.
 Singers learn to sing.
 They don't learn different approaches for different performance spaces.
 Pianists learn to play.
 They don't spend time in their training to learn the difference between big halls versus small recording studios.
 Actors should learn to act.
 The rest will take care of itself through experience.